- Base Model: ~ $599

 Like its predecessor, this stroller has a large underseat basket (it can hold 15 lbs!) that’s accessible from all sides.
 It has an expandable, elastic back to make it easier to get items in and out.
 Plus, the stroller offers seat-back storage pockets as well.

-If you want more storage or are looking to upgrade your ride a bit, there are lots of accessories you can buy to fancy up your ride, including: a belly bar (included with City Select 2 Eco Collection version), snack tray, glider board, cup holder, parent console, handmuff & footmuff.
+If you want more storage or are looking to upgrade your ride a bit, there are lots of accessories you can buy to fancy up your ride, including: a belly bar (included with City Select 2 Eco Collection version), snack tray, glider board, parent console, handmuff & footmuff.